DundeeUniLifeSci/BS32011/README.md

 * [CGI forms](cgi/forms.md)
 * [Python and CGI](cgi/python_cgi.md)
 * Piecing it all together - Model, View, Controller

+Note that as you progress you will want to write short text files.
+There are many [text editors](editors.md) available on the server.

 ## Part 2: Project